anjulismith13/instagram-unfollow/README.md

 ### Example

 I've included sample data (of following lists, passlist, post .har files) for a celebrity's public account (@jenniferaniston).
+The passlist is composed of a random half of her following list.

 --create a sample data folder--